couchbase/couchbase-lite-ios/README.md

 ## License ##

- * TouchDB itself is under the Apache License 2.0.
+ * Couchbase Lite itself is under the Apache License 2.0.
  * [FMDB][5], by [Gus Mueller][8], is under the MIT License.
  * [Google Toolbox For Mac][10] is under the Apache License 2.0.
  * [CocoaHTTPServer][9], by Robbie Hanson, is under the BSD License.